uptonking/note4yaoo/note-web-layout-table.md

   - Cons of DIV Element:
     - The major drawback of this is not all CSS elements are not browser compatible.
     - Because of this we have to write some custom CSS to resolve issues.
-  - html5 have better alternates for layout
+  - html5 have better alternatives for layout
   - ref
     - [Why should I use display:table instead of table](https://stackoverflow.com/questions/2867476/why-should-i-use-displaytable-instead-of-table)
     - [Actual table Vs. Div display-table](https://stackoverflow.com/questions/2617895/actual-table-vs-div-table)